 Although, this hole is correctable, it usually requires a more extensive bone graft to correct.
 This increases the cost and time to have the dental implant.

 The worst case scenario is where the “apico” fails and the entire outer bone wall is lost.
 This usually requires and onlay block type bone graft taken from your chin or the side of your jaw to correct.
+The block can also be taken from cadaver bone also.

 My recommendations…look at all your options and plan for the long-term.
 Saving a hopeless tooth may in fact be more problematic and costly than extracting and maybe having a same day immediate implant.